ExpressLRS/Docs/docs/quick-start/receivers/foxeer2400.md

                     ![Lua Running]
                     </figure>

-                    - If the script is stuck on a "Loading..." screen, go back to the [Radio Preparation](../transmitters/tx-prep.md) Page and make sure you have configured your radio properly for ExpressLRS use.
+                    - If the script is stuck on a "Loading..." screen, return to the [Radio Preparation](../transmitters/tx-prep.md) Page and make sure you have configured your radio properly for ExpressLRS use.
                 4. Scroll down and select `Wifi Connectivity` and press ++enter++.
                 5. Select `Enable RX WiFi` and press ++enter++.